Living and working conditions in Slovakia

 In the header, state your contact details: your first name, surname, title, address, telephone number and email address (provide a formal email address consisting of your name and surname, not an email address such as superman@gmail.com).
 Under the header, write the name and address of the employer, the place and the date.
 It is a good idea to state the name of the person in charge of recruitment.

-The main body of the application should contain: the position you are applying for, where you heard about the job, why you are applying for that particular position, a summary of your work experience and education, any knowledge and skills that the potential employer could make use of, and when you would be available to start work.
+The main body of the application should contain: the position you are applying for, where you heard about the job, why you are applying for that particular position.
+Briefly state your qualifications and skills for the position, your work experience or education, knowledge and skills that the potential employer could make use of, your work achievements supported by concrete examples, and when you would be available to start work.

 At the end, write a polite sentence expressing interest in an interview.
 Sign the application by hand.